davidpolberger/formula.js/README.md

 The tests were well organized, but rather mysterious in there intension and intertwined such that if one behavior of the function failed, then subsequent tests for that function would not run.
 Tests have been split into behaviors -- with each given descriptive text.
 So, if a test fails, it should be much more clear what is broken.

-TODO: This is only partially implemented.
+TODO: This is only partially implemented ... there are alot of tests!